 Yelp can be a major advantage, and disadvantage, for businesses.
 The site offers a way for customers to share their experiences and opinions, which can create buzz and attract customers.

 But, did you know you can also get paid to write reviews on Yelp?
 For some people, this even ends up being a significant source of income.
 So, how do you go about it?
-And, for that matter, is the process worth it?
+But wait, should you?
+Let's see if it's ethical to get paid to write reviews for Yelp, and what the potential consequences could be.

 Writing Reviews For Money

-The general idea is that companies will pay for reviews to help boost their reputation.
+Though Yelp doesn't like it, companies will pay for reviews to help boost their reputation.
 In most cases, they’re paying for positive reviews that also sound realistic.
 This means that you don’t need to have a meal at a restaurant or even visit the business in question.
+It would help though, and if you are local to the business, you might be able to get a free meal or consultation out of the deal.

 However, you can’t just write a completely random review either.
+Fake reviews are obvious, or a least the lack of detail doesn't help customers, and they're largely ignored.
 Instead, you need to be creating something that is realistic and believable.
 With a little effort and research, this is an achievable goal but first, you must get the work.

 In most cases, companies won’t directly hire reviewers.
 Doing so would be inefficient and most wouldn’t know where to hire them anyway.